How do you say in a sentence what you do?

 What do you call yourself exactly?

 I go by many titles: interaction designer, service designer, user researcher, consultant, information designer, product strategy consultant, writer, presenter, advisor and overall nice guy.
+All of these in one way or another means I design, but by many means, to find creative solutions to problems.

 But which is your specialty?